 background: "images/name-of-your-background-image.jpg"

 To add logos for your site, you need two different logos: one for the transparent navbar and another for the non-transparent navbar.
-Place your logos in the assets/images directory and add the following code under the params section of your config.yaml file.
+Place your logos in the assets/images directory and add the following code under the params section of your hugo.yaml file.

 # The inverted logo will be used in the initial transparent navbar and